Rhode Island · Statewide Landlord-Tenant Law

 Rhode Island Late Fee Laws

-Rhode Island does not set a fixed dollar or percentage cap on late fees under section 34-18-35.
-Instead, a late fee must be a reasonable estimate of the damages caused by late payment, written into the lease to be enforceable, and charged only after rent is actually past due.
-A fee that reads as a punitive penalty rather than a reasonable estimate is unenforceable.
+Rhode Island does not cap residential late fees at all.
+Chapter 34-18 contains no late-fee section – no dollar cap, no percentage limit, and no requirement of a grace period before a fee attaches.
+A late fee must therefore be a reasonable estimate of the damages caused by late payment, written into the lease to be enforceable, and charged only after rent is actually past due.
+A fee that reads as a punitive penalty rather than a reasonable estimate is unenforceable, and section 34-18-13 (unconscionability) remains available against an extreme charge.

 Rhode Island Habitability Laws